Hiroshivi/Hiroshivi/README.md

--👋 Hi, I’m @Hiroshivi
+-👋 Hi, I’m @Lathif Ahmad
-- 👀 I’m interested in gaming and coading
+- 👀 I’m interested in gaming
-- 🌱 I’m currently learning DSA java
+- 🌱 I’m currently learning Ui/Ux
-- 💞️ I’m looking to collaborate on nothing right now
 - 📫 How to reach me email : lathifahmad30@gmail.com
-- 😄 Pronouns: nil
-- ⚡ Fun fact: i am waiting for my 1st love from past 6 years

 <!---
 Hiroshivi/Hiroshivi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.